Seller allowed to re-schedule Tarion closing date following “unavoidable delay”

 Dispute Over Outhouse Clogs Up The Courts: Armstrong v.
 Moore

 Wednesday, January 29, 2020James R.G.
-CookLitigation, Land Use Regulation, Real Estate, Land Titles ActCosts, Ontario
+CookLitigation, Real Estate, Land Use Regulation, Land Titles ActCosts, Ontario

 Can the location of an outhouse grant title to a portion of the neighbour’s land?
 This was the smelly issue facing the Court in a matter that went through a seven day trial followed by a recent trip to...